Kida007/react-native-normalized/README.md

 This project provides you with slightly adjusted adaptions of built-in React Native components with the goal of being more consistent between platforms.
 Think of it as [normalize.css](https://github.com/necolas/normalize.css) for React Native.

 To be clear, these are not bugs in React Native, rather RN opts to preserve the default behavior on each platform as much as possible.
-Nonetheless, you might prefer to use components that behave the consistently.
+Nonetheless, you might prefer to use components that behave more consistently.

 ## Usage
 Simply import a normalized component from `react-native-normalized` instead of `react-native`: